All know the Way, but few actually walk it. ~ Bodhidharma

 Buddhists around the world want this violence to stop.
 Muslims around the world want this violence to stop.
 On that, we will always agree.
 We are all human beings and want peace.

-Major Buddhist monk leaders in Burma have also called out for a stop to the violence:
+Major Buddhist monk leaders in Burma have also called out for a stop to the violence, and against groups and campaigns, such as “969”, which are using the peaceful symbol to create hate and division:

 “I felt sorry for both Muslims and Buddhists,” said [Buddhist Monk] Venerable Ashin Sandadika.
 “If people from different religious groups show loving kindness to each other, the country will get peace.
 True compassionate love isn’t based on religion and race – we all need to spread such kindness and compassion to all different faiths.”